ENVT5503 Remediation of Soils and Groundwater

 - Students are able to (1) understand different types of point source and diffuse pollution; (2) understand physical, chemical and microbial processes governing pollution behaviour and remediation; (3) attain skills to analyse chemical, physical and biological data, including basic numerical modelling skills; (4) attain skills to write consultancy-type reports about contamination/remediation, recommending appropriate courses of action; and (5) understand and apply environmental risk assessment.

-- Typically this unit is assessed in the following ways: (1) small tutorial-based assessments (30 per cent) and (2) two assignments with essay-type reporting (70 per cent).
+- Indicative assessments in this unit are as follows: (1) small tutorial-based assessments (30 per cent) and (2) two assignments with essay-type reporting (70 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.